Ethiopia: The Heart of African Civilisation

 Along the way, see the verdant Simien Mountains, and discover a confident, welcoming and sophisticated nation leading Africa into its 21st century prominence.

-Information available September/October 2019.
+Information available December 2019.
 Please click ‘Register Interest’ to receive further information when more details are available.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.